krismanaya/krismanaya.github.io/_posts/2013-06-05-welcome-to-jekyll.markdown

 ### Fare and Class
 What we found was the the Spreaman correlation was **-0.69** a pretty good negative correlation.
 Meaning, as the fare increases the class descreases and we have shown that if you a passanger in class 1 you have more likely chance of survival especially if you are a female.

+### What is your conclusion?

+Well, in all does socio-economic status really play a role in your survival?
+The answer I would prescibe here is yes and no. While, you chance to greatly improve if you are a male in first class, overall, you may have the same chance of falling victim like third class passangers.
+However, this data changes if you are a female.
+Female's had a greater chance of survival if they were placed in the first class cabins.
+Lastly, another metric we could discover is the surival of children by vectorizing our pandas data set with passangers less then 18 and greater than or equal to zero.
+This would be another great metric to investigate, however, this blog has run its course.